-Each plug-in included in the Cola suite comes in a “Standard” version and an alternative “ZL*” version which operates at *zero latency and is thus suitable for use when tracking, at the cost of extra processing resources.
-For further details consult the Cola3 user's manual in the Overview section.
+Each plug-in included in the Cola2 suite comes in a “Standard” version and an alternative “ZL*” version which operates at *zero latency and is thus suitable for use when tracking, at the cost of extra processing resources.
+For further details consult the Cola2 user's manual in the Overview section.

-Cola A505 is a versatile limiter/compressor plugin that provides the distinctive controls of the original British discrete transistor hardware, which is well-known for adding punch on busses and individual tracks.
+Cola2 A505 is a versatile limiter/compressor plugin that provides the distinctive controls of the original British discrete transistor hardware, which is well-known for adding punch on busses and individual tracks.
 This compressor is super rare.
-In fact, we suspect that only 4 were custom built for the historic PYE Recording Studio in London.
-It features Marinair ins and outs, an S7C transformer and a mix of discrete class A transistors and some of the first OPamps ever developed.
+In fact, we suspect that only 4 were custom-built for the historic PYE Recording Studio in London.
+It features Marinair ins and outs, an S7C transformer and a mix of discrete class-A transistors and some of the first OPamps ever developed.

 EXPERIMENTAL APPROACH - From Sampling hardware to sampling people through Deep Learning

 With Cola, we have introduced a first-of-its-kind in AI-based approaches to mixing.
 Unlike other companies, who classify audio content (violins, drums, vocals etc.) with the aim of implementing an auto-mix functionality of the software, we have chosen a completely different approach.